 Accounting method change.
 Generally, the organization must file Form 3115, Application for Change in Accounting Method, to change its accounting method.
-An exception applies where a section 501(c) organization changes its accounting method to comply with Financial Accounting Standards Board Accounting Standards Codification 958 (ASC 958) (formerly identified as SFAS 116).
+An exception applies where a section 501(c) organization changes its accounting method to comply with Statement of Financial Accounting Standards, No. 116 (SFAS 116) (ASC 958), Accounting for Contributions Received and Contributions Made.
 See Notice 96-30, 1996-1 C.B.
 378. An organization that makes a change in accounting method, regardless of whether it files Form 3115, must report any adjustment required by section 481(a) on Form 990-EZ, line 20 (other changes in net assets or fund balances), as a net asset adjustment made during the tax year.
 The organization must explain in Schedule O (Form 990 or 990-EZ), Supplemental Information to Form 990 or 990-EZ, the change and net asset adjustment.
-The adjustment must be identified as the effect of changing to the method provided in ASC 958.
+The adjustment must be identified as the effect of changing to the method provided in SFAS 116 (ASC 958).
 The beginning of year statement of financial position (balance sheet) shouldn't be restated to reflect any prior period adjustments.